ngageoint/hootenanny-rpms/README.md

 hoot, but until then you can use the following to create your own RPM repo.

 ```
-# As of 2016-02-12 this is the only branch that works, in the future you can specify
+# As of 2016-02-12 the develop branch works for building RPMs.
-# a different compatible branch/tag/revision
+# a different compatible branch/tag/revision can be specified.
-export GIT_COMMIT=r6921
+export GIT_COMMIT=develop

 # Install local deps for running vagrant
 sudo apt-get install nfs-kernel-server vagrant
 git clone https://github.com/ngageoint/hootenanny-rpms.git
 cd hootenanny-rpms
-git checkout r6921

 # Clean out any old vagrant machine that is laying around from a previous
 # attempt.
 You should run this before building if you try a build and it